 As the facilitator for the group discussion, your consistency in asking the question, “WHY?” is a powerful motivator to spur teens on to deeper thinking.

-FOLLOW THE GUIDE QUESTIONS, BUT DON’T BE BOUND BY THEM.
+FOLLOW THE GUIDE QUESTIONS for Cinema Studies, BUT DON’T BE BOUND BY THEM.

 Your group discussion may address all of the questions in the study guide in order, or you may find that some questions simply don’t grab your attention enough to spend time on them in discussion.